Vyral/blake-sloan-recruiting/_posts/2022-12-27-top-producer-profile.md

 title: '"Top Producer Profile" '
 date: 2022-12-27 16:25:00
 tags:
-excerpt:
+excerpt: '" Why Some Agents Have More Success Than Others"'
 enclosure:
-pullquote: '" Why Some Agents Have More Success Than Others"s'
+pullquote: '" Why Some Agents Have More Success Than Others"'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true